HORIZONTAL RECORDS

 There are so many incredible artists and producers out there today, century after century.
 Genius's (Mozart), legends (Stevie Wonder), Idols (Bowie) demi gods (Marley).
 The bar is high, we compete with our improvisational approach in the composition and mixing.

-Singer Christine started her recording career as vocalist for jazz nubiles Spring at the age of 15 with Niall MacColl.
-Since then she worked on many projects including underground club records with tracks on renowned producer William Orbit’s label, [Guerrilla Records].
+Singer Christine started her recording career as vocalist for jazz nubiles Spring at the age of 15 with Neill MacColl,son of folk legends Ewan Macoll and Peggy Seeger.
+After Spring she worked on many projects including, as mentioned above, Red Army Choir, and later with numerous underground club records, such as tracks on renowned producer William Orbit’s label, [Guerrilla Records].
 This led to further collaboration and songs on William Orbits’ “Strange Cargo” series of ambient albums.

 At the same time her own band Baby Fox began making a name for themselves with two singles of the week in the NME and a couple highly rated albums in a genre that became labelled as trip hop.
 Christine also co-wrote “Ray of Light” and performed the song with William Orbit at the Astoria and Phoenix Festival before Madonna used it and on her “Ray of Light” album.